jlac8/mir-zod-middleware/README.md

 ## Acknowledgments

-Special thanks to the my Make it Real instructors and my peers for their feedback and support.
+I would like to thank the Make It Real instructors and my peers for their guidance and support throughout this project.
+Special thanks to my cohort for sharing valuable feedback.